cubiclesoft/php-misc/docs/process_helper.md

 * A string - Contains the name of the file to read from/write to.
 Will be relative to the starting directory so a full path and filename should ideally be used here.
 If an empty string is passed, the default (probably the terminal or console) will be used and no pipe will be returned.
 * A resource - A compatible resource.
 * An array - A valid `proc_open()` pipe array.

-Note that processes on Windows are not necessarily expecting TCP/IP socket handles to be used in place of pipes (e.g. PHP).
-As a result, as soon as zero bytes of data is read from 'stdin' during the next read in PHP userland, the underlying code will decide that it means End-Of-File (EOF) instead of temporarily reaching the end of the stream and will close the handle.
-Using false for 'tcpstdin' corrects the problem but runs the risk of blocking on writing to stdin.

 Example usage: